Synchronization

 At this point the Synchronization cycle is half complete.
 The Main now

-not yet received the latest changes to Catalogs (e.g. price changes,
+yet received the latest changes to Catalogs (e.g. price changes, new styles,

 Step Five is for the Main to Synchronize Catalogs

-modified or created since the last synchronization by comparing the
+or created since the last synchronization by comparing the DLMs of every

 The seventh step is for the Remotes to Download